Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 That’s a miss.
 I could burn my +8 momentum to cancel one challenge die and shift the result to a weak hit, but I’d prefer to save it for a more dramatic opportunity.

-Now I must Pay the Price (page 105).
+Now I must [[Pay the Price]].
 Suffering direct harm for me or my horse is an obvious choice, but I’m interested in leaving it to fate.
 I roll on the Pay the Price table to see what happens.

 The answer is, “You are separated from something or someone.”
 I interpret this as an attack which separates me from Etana.